-This input incorporates the FrostatTM control (FOS) mounted in the indoor coil or on the suction line and can be activated by closing a field supplied contact installed in parallel with the FOS.
+This input incorporates the FrostatTM control (FOS) mounted in the indoor coil and can be activated by closing a field supplied contact installed in parallel with the FOS.

 If this circuit is closed before the compressor is started, the compressor will not be allowed to operate.
 Anytime this circuit is closed for 1 continuous second during compressor operation, the compressor for that circuit is immediately turned "Off".
 The compressor will not be allowed to restart for a minimum of 3 minutes should the FOS open.